separation anxiety / remaining alone

 In this workshop we will work exclusively with the help of the clicker or marker signals.
 For participants who have never worked with the clicker or marker signal before, a setup will be made.Seminar Details

-Encounter workshop for dog / human teams
+Encounter (on the leash) workshop for dog / human teams

 Many dogs no longer show natural behaviour in encounters with other dogs - especially on the leash.
 The reasons for this are complex and depend on many factors.
 Some dogs pull into the leash, try to move forward, bark or whine and others try to escape.
 These various behaviours push many dog owners to their limits and create tension for the team.